 Dua Lipa has dropped new music.
-The single is Physical, and it’s awesome.
+The single is Break My Heart, and it’s awesome.

 Why does Dua Lipa have so many queer fans?